On the Present Status of Inflationary Cosmology: Higgs inflation and -attractors

 \section{Higgs inflation and $\xi$-attractors}

-The basic idea of Higgs inflation was introduced long ago \cite{Salopek:1988qh}, but it was beautifully formulated and attracted lots of attention after the paper by Bezrukov and Shaposhnikov \cite{Bezrukov:2007ep}: \be {1\over \sqrt{-g}} \mathcal{L}= \tfrac12 (1+\xi \phi^{2}) R - \tfrac12 (\partial \phi)^2 - \lambda^{2} \phi^{4} \ . \end{equation} In this model, the Higgs field is responsible for both inflation and the symmetry breaking in the standard model.
+The basic idea of Higgs inflation was introduced long ago \cite{Salopek:1988qh}, but it was beautifully formulated and attracted lots of attention after the paper by Bezrukov and Shaposhnikov \cite{Bezrukov:2007ep}: \be {1\over \sqrt{-g}} \mathcal{L}= \tfrac12 (1+\xi \phi^{2}) R - \tfrac12 (\partial \phi)^2 - \lambda^{2} \phi^{4} \ . \end{equation} In this model, the Higgs field is responsible for both inflation and the symmetry breaking in the Standard Model.
 This is a beautiful and very economical possibility.
 This model, in the large $\xi$ limit, has the same predictions $n_{s}= 1-{2\over N_{e}}$, $r = {12\over N^{2}_{e}}$ as the Starobinsky model, but because of the very efficient reheating in the Higgs inflation, the predicted numerical value of $n_{s}$ tends to be higher than the value of $n_{s}$ in the Starobinsky model.
 For further developments of the Higgs inflation and its comparison with the Starobinsky model, see e.g. \cite{Barvinsky:2008ia,Bezrukov:2009db,Barvinsky:2009fy,Bezrukov:2010jz,Ferrara:2010yw,Ferrara:2010in,Bezrukov:2011gp,Karananas:2022byw}.

-In general, both of these models match the Planck data very well, and the fact that these two very different models have nearly identical predictions was enigmatic.
-This stimulated attempts to identify the reasons for such a coincidence and to look for other models that could have similar properties.
+In general, both models match the Planck data very well, and the fact that these very different models have nearly identical predictions was enigmatic.
+This prompted attempts to identify the reasons for this coincidence and to seek other models with similar properties.